Rodrigo Duterte: Political views

 Duterte described himself as left-leaning during his campaign and presidency, but has stressed that he is for democracy and is not a communist.
+Some in the mainstream news media have labeled Duterte as a right-wing populist and authoritarian.
+He has been likened to other nationalist figures in the 2010s including Donald Trump and Jair Bolsonaro.

-He was once a member of the leftist Kabataang Makabayan during the 1970s.
-He himself is a student of prominent Philippine leftist figure and founder of the Communist Party of the Philippines, Jose Maria Sison.
-However, his relationship with the communists deteriorated during his presidency due to continued rebel attacks on soldiers despite the peace talks.
+Duterte was a member of the leftist Kabataang Makabayan during the 1970s and was a student of prominent Philippine leftist figure and founder of the Communist Party of the Philippines, Jose Maria Sison.
+In a 1980s interview, Duterte expressed his frustration on seeing suspected criminals being acquitted despite evidence against them, further adding he admired the NPA's "brand of rendering swift justice".